merll/docker-map/docs/guide/containers/maps.rst

 * :attr:`~dockermap.map.container.ContainerMap.set_hostname`: For specifying a new container's host name dependent on the container name (in the format ``<client name>-<container name>``), this is by default set to ``True``.
 If set to ``False``, Docker automatically generates a new host name for each container.
+* :attr:`~dockermap.map.container.ContainerMap.use_attached_parent_name`: If you would like to re-use the same volume aliases for :ref:`attached-volumes` or apply `inheritance`_, this changes the naming scheme of attached volume containers to include the name of their parent container.

 Volumes
 ^^^^^^^